Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Gapped Hamiltonians and topological order

 \end{svgraybox}

 The notion of `gap property' is given below.

 \begin{svgraybox}

-\end{svgraybox} Note that the notion of `gapped quantum system' cannot be even defined for a single Hamiltonian.
-It is a property of a sequence of Hamiltonians, $\{H_{N_k}\}$, in the large size limit $N_k \to \infty$ (i.e. `H-class' as discussed previously).
+\end{svgraybox} Note that the notion of `gapped quantum system' is not for a single Hamiltonian.
+It is a property of a sequence of Hamiltonians, $\{H_{N_k}\}$, in the large size limit $N_k \to \infty$ (i.e. an `H-class' as discussed previously).
 In the rest of this chapter, the term `a gapped quantum system' refers to a sequence of Hamiltonians $\{H_{N_k}\}$, which satisfy the gap property.

-Now we introduce the notion of ground-state degeneracy. \begin{svgraybox}
+Now we introduce the notion of ground-state degeneracy and ground-state space. \begin{svgraybox}

 \end{svgraybox}